bhargavCSSE/docker-registry/README.md

     Linux/Debian:

         /etc/docker/daemon.json

+    **Note:** If daemon.json file is not present on your system then you can simply copy the provided daemon.json file to the above mentioned location.

 4. In the copied content, replace "registry-address" with your local registry address.
 It should look something like below, <br>
     ```